JMayrbaeurl/opendigitaltwins-aas-azureservices/README.md

 If a valid download link (URL) to an AASX package file is provided in the parameter `fileName` and the parameter `file` is null, than the server will download the file directly to the storage.

+### Configuration
+- Azure Blob storage configuration: Use `AASX_FILESERVICE_BLOBSTORAGEURL` in Application Settings to configure the url of the target storage.
+E.g. `https://aasxstoragejm.blob.core.windows.net/`.
+By default a container titled `aasxfiles` will be used to store the aasx packages.
+This can be changed by specifying another value in the Application settings for `AASX_FILESERVICE_CONTAINERNAME`.
+- Security: Beside the generic security setup (Azure AD App registration) the role `Storage Blob Data Contributor` has to be assigned to the AASX File server.
+E.g. by leveraging its Managed Identity of the App service.

 ## AAS Discovery server
 TBD